 Carpal tunnel syndrome affects as many as 10 million Americans today.
 If you have wrist and hand pain, numbness, and tingling, it’s time to see the orthopedic surgery specialists at Mid Atlantic Orthopedic Associates, LLP, in East Brunswick, New Jersey.
 The board-certified and fellowship-trained surgeons offer compassionate care, tailored just for you in an intimate, small-practice atmosphere.
-Call the office to book an appointment.

 Carpal tunnel syndrome is one of the most frequently occurring nerve disorders today.
 It occurs when the median nerve — the main nerve that produces sensation in your palm and fingers — grows compressed or pinched.